-A few months ago I was perusing Williams-Sonoma and came upon their Wild Porcini Sea Salt.
-I believe it was at that moment when I came up with the idea of making an “extreme’ mushroom risotto, using as many complementary mushroom ingredients as possible.
+A few months ago, I was looking around online and found a Wild Porcini Sea Salt.
+I believe it was at that moment when I came up with the idea of making a really intense, rich, mushroom risotto, using as many complementary mushroom ingredients as possible.

 - 3/4 cup dried mushrooms of your choice (I use a gourmet blend)

-- 1/2 cup red wine
+- 1/2 cup dry red wine

-- 1/4 cup Parmesan cheese, grated
+- 1/4 cup Parmigiano Reggiano, grated (plus more for garnish)

 - 1/2 tablespoon truffle oil